ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gcp/jump_server.md

 ![image](https://user-images.githubusercontent.com/67620689/222353051-483be628-6466-44f5-85b5-d7a7039b7dad.PNG)

 ### Use Jump Host to access the Private Instance
 Connect to a target server via a Jump Host using the `-J` flag from the command line.
-This tells ssh to make a connection to the jump host and then establish a TCP forwarding to the target server, from there.
+This tells SSH to make a connection to the jump host and then establish a TCP forwarding to the target server, from there.
 ```console
   ssh -J username@jump-host-IP username@target-server-IP
 ```